-While shows like Tiny House, Big Living have made the tiny-house movement en vogue, it’s really not new at all.
+While shows like Tiny House and Big Living have made the tiny-house movement en vogue, it’s really not new at all.
 In fact, Henry David Thoreau lived in a 150-square-foot house back in the 1840s, as a personal experiment on the concept of simplification.

-This idea seems to have gained new traction in recent years, though, making “tiny living” a popular consideration for many people.
-Not only is a small home part of a minimalist lifestyle, it can also offer you the opportunity to travel more.
+This idea seems to have gained new traction in recent years, though, making tiny living a popular consideration for many people.
+Not only is a small home part of a minimalist lifestyle, but it can also offer you the opportunity to travel more.
 Some people even use tiny living as a way to save money on monthly expenses, get out of debt, and retire early.

 So, how much does living small cost, and can you really save money by jumping onto the tiny home bandwagon?